 Nice is denying the shadow; the parts of yourself that you wish weren’t part of you ….
 That means it’s denying others—especially romantic partners—the opportunity to know and love you for who you really are.

-Nice is denying the shadow; the parts of yourself that you wish weren’t part of you.
 It’s pretending you don’t feel afraid, or inadequate, or sometimes lost or often lonely.
 It’s denying that you are a complex, weird, difficult person who struggles in the world and deserves to be wholly loved and accepted anyways.
 That means it’s denying others—especially romantic partners—the opportunity to know and love you for who you really are.

 We’re all weirdos.
 We’re all hurting.
 We all have things about ourselves that we think are so awful that we aren’t even aware they are part of us, because we’re denying them so hard.
 Nice is one of the main tools we use to deny those things.
 “I’m not angry!” we cry.
 “I’m nice!’”